 Entrepreneurs and executives alike have unprecedented access to new markets thanks to these emergent technologies.
 But all that counts for nothing if they cannot devise profitable business models to capitalise upon them.

-To illustrate how to marry the two, here are some inspiring examples of innovative business models from recent history:
+To illustrate how to marry the two, here are some inspiring examples of innovative approaches from recent history:

 Apple did not become the world's most valuable brand by merely selling smartphones and computers; indeed, the company's real value is generated by bundling this hardware with a vast ecosystem of accessories, exclusive software, and other services – a process known as "owning the consumer".
 Chinese rival Xiaomi is doing something similar, but with one major caveat: the consumer electrics firm operates on rock-bottom retail prices, delivering unparalleled value to customers.